infinum/Retromock/SPECIFICATION.md

   }
 }
 ```
+Or use any other implementation that suits your needs.

 2. Create a `Retromock` instance and add a body factory.
 Note: Body factory class cannot be annonymous class because it is referenced later on.
 ```java
 Retromock retromock = new Retromock.Builder()